Dickson

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data released for financial year 2023 shows Dickson's median income among taxpayers is $73,291.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Dickson's median income among taxpayers is $73,291.
 The average income in the suburb is $90,602.
-Nationally, this is extremely high compared to the Australian Capital Territory's median of $72,206 and average of $85,981.
-Based on Wage Price Index growth of 9.26% since financial year 2023, current estimates for Dickson would be approximately $80,078 (median) and $98,992 (average) as of September 2025.
-According to the 2021 Census figures, incomes in Dickson rank highly nationally, between the 82nd and 94th percentiles for household, family, and personal incomes.
-The income bracket of $1,500 - 2,999 captures 36.8% of the community (1,611 individuals).
-Higher earners make up a substantial presence with 34.2% exceeding $3,000 weekly.
+Nationally, these figures are extremely high compared to Australia's median of $72,206 and average of $85,981 for the same period.
+Based on a 10.44% growth since financial year 2023, current estimates for Dickson would be approximately $80,943 (median) and $100,061 (average) by March 2026.
+According to the 2021 Census, incomes in Dickson rank highly nationally, between the 82nd and 94th percentiles for household, family, and personal incomes.
+The income bracket of $1,500 - 2,999 captures 36.8% of the community (1,824 individuals), similar to patterns seen in the region where 34.3% occupy this range.
+Higher earners represent a substantial presence with 34.2% exceeding $3,000 weekly, indicating strong purchasing power within the community.
 High housing costs consume 16.8% of income, but strong earnings place disposable income at the 80th percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income